isomerpages/seab-corp/pages/Updates for Private Candidates.md

 the steps to retrieve your EPs from the system.</p>
 <p>You are required to bring a hardcopy EP for your examinations, as it will
 be used for attendance verification.</p>
-<p><strong>Science Practical Notifications</strong>
+<p><strong>Science Practical Examination Schedule</strong>
 </p>
 <p>Details regarding your assigned examination centres and reporting times
-for your Science practical examinations will be found in the Science practical notifications.</p>
+for your Science practical examinations will be found in the Science practical examination schedule.</p>
-<p>These notifications are available for download from Candidates Portal,
+<p>These examination schedules are available for download from Candidates
-7 days before each of your Science practical examinations.
+Portal, 7 days before each of your Science practical examinations.
 You will receive an email notification.
 Please ensure that your email address is valid.</p>
-<p>Please contact SEAB if you have not received the notifications by the
+<p>Please contact SEAB if you have not received the examination schedules
-above-mentioned timeline.</p>
+by the above-mentioned timeline.</p>
 </div>
 </details>
 <details class="isomer-details">